FLIRT: Feedback Loop In-context Red Teaming: Introduction

 We evaluate the FLIRT framework by conducting experiments for text-to-image models, since the automated red teaming of those models is largely underexplored.
 Specifically, we analyze the ability of FLIRT to prompt a text-to-image model to generate unsafe images.
-We define an unsafe image as an image that ``\textit{if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety}'' ~\cite{gebru2021magazine}.
-We demonstrate that FLIRT is significantly more effective in exposing vulnerabilities in several text-to-image models compared to an existing in-context red teaming approach~\cite{perez2022red}, achieving average attack success rate of \raisebox{0.5ex}{\texttildelow}80\% against vanilla stable diffusion and \raisebox{0.5ex}{\texttildelow}60\% against different safe stable diffusion models augmented with safety mechanisms.
+We define an unsafe image as an image that ``\textit{if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety}'' ~\citep{gebru2021magazine}.
+We demonstrate that FLIRT is significantly more effective in exposing vulnerabilities of several text-to-image models, achieving average attack success rate of \raisebox{0.5ex}{\texttildelow}80\% against vanilla stable diffusion and \raisebox{0.5ex}{\texttildelow}60\% against different safe stable diffusion models augmented with safety mechanisms compared to an existing in-context red teaming approach by ~\citet{perez2022red} that achieves \raisebox{0.5ex}{\texttildelow}30\% average attack success rate against vanilla stable diffusion and \raisebox{0.5ex}{\texttildelow}20\% against different safe stable diffusion models.
 Furthermore, by controlling the toxicity of the learned prompt, FLIRT is capable of bypassing content moderation filters designed to filter out unsafe prompts, thus emphasizing the need for more comprehensive guardrail systems.
 We demonstrate transferability of the adversarial prompts generated through FLIRT among different models.
-Finally, we conduct experiments for evaluating text-to-text models and demonstrate the effectiveness of the FLIRT framework in this setting as well.
+Finally, we conduct experiments in which we use a text-to-text model as our target model and demonstrate the effectiveness of FLIRT in this setting as well.